 It’s understandable that you likely have questions or concerns about what to expect when pursuing certain dental services.
 Thankfully, Dr. King Scott and the rest of our team have plenty of answers to share in return.
 Below, we’ve compiled some of the FAQs we hear most commonly so that the information is easily accessible.
 You are always welcome to contact us directly here in West Monroe, LA if you cannot find the answer to your particular query.

-We prefer find cavities in the earliest stages, and often that's before you see or feel them.
-Early detection allows us to provide the most conservative treatment, which saves you time, expense, and possible discomfort.
-We also screen for oral cancer, a disease that will affect more than 30-thousand Americans this year.
-Oral cancer is deadly, but early detection offers an 80-percent cure rate.
+We prefer to find cavities in the earliest stages, and often that's before the patient can even see or feel them.
+Early detection allows us to provide the most conservative treatment possible, which saves you time, expense, and possible discomfort.
+We also screen for oral cancer, a disease that will affect more than 30 thousand Americans this year.
+Oral cancer is deadly, but early detection offers an 80% cure rate.
 Gum disease is another sneaky problem that we try to catch early.
 It has been linked to stroke, heart attack, osteoporosis, and other health risks, and it is the leading cause of tooth loss in American adults.

 Your safety is important to us, so we sterilize our reusable instruments in an autoclave and use disposable products as often as possible.
 Each of our treatment rooms is cleaned thoroughly between patient visits.
 We adhere to guidelines set by the CDC and OSHA and perform weekly tests on our sterilization equipment.